BOSS-BigOpenSourceSibling/BigSibling/gnome_challenge/phase3/milestones.md

 Be ready to tell to your mentors what is the BOSS program, what topics to cover on 1:1, showcase the community that will be presented as example during the biggest part of the program, what are free and open source communities and how to get information about them.
-Do not forget to mention about diversity topics - since BOSS is a group focused on subrepresented groups, talking about the challenges that these groups face is essential, so that the mentors have a sympathy towards each mentoree's social vulnerability.
-This will in turn help bring mentorees closer to open source communities, since the prejudice that they face often disencourage them to take part in communities.
+Do not forget to mention about diversity topics - since BOSS is a group focused on subrepresented groups, talking about the challenges that these groups face is essential, so that the mentors have a sympathy towards each mentee's social vulnerability.
+This will in turn help bring mentees closer to open source communities, since the prejudice that they face often disencourage them to take part in communities.
 In the next 4 weeks, will take place the demosntration about the before mentioned topics.